mhvue/mastermindGame/README.md

 # Mastermind Game
 Hello!
 Welcome to my version of Mastermind.
 Haven't played Mastermind before?
 Here's a https://en.wikipedia.org/wiki/Mastermind_(board_game) to explain the game.
 My version involves guessing combination of 4 numbers.

-When I build something, I often put myself in the user's shoes and try to build something that is easy to use and fun.
-I'm only one person and the next person who plays with what I build, may not agree with me.
-Often, I have friends or family test what I build, for feedback so I can improve.
+When I build something, I often put myself in the user's shoes and try to build something that is easy to use.
+I am only one person and the next person who plays with what I build, may not agree with me.
+Often, I have friends or family test what I build for feedback so I can improve.

-In this game, I wanted to give users an interactive game to keep user engaged.
+In this game, I wanted to keep users engaged.
 Even though this is user vs. computer, I wanted the computer to be helpful, without giving away the answer.
 This is why I implmeneted the extensions below.

-In the footer, I added an option to contact me via email for questions or feedback on game as I always welcome feedback.
+I wanted to add an option to contact me via email for questions or feedback on game as I always welcome feedback.

-# Structure of code
+## Structure of code
 You will see in this codebase, I used Bootstrap.
 I like Bootstrap for their Grid system and rows and columns.
 I also like Bootstrap for the built-in responsiveness.
 I know it's not perfect, but it helps, especially since more and more people are on their phones.

 I chose jQuery because I have always been more comfortable with it.
 If you look in script.js, you will see I listed all functions first, then the events.
-This doesn't happen right away as I like to write my code all out first.
+This doesn't happen right away.
+As I work on sections of I'm trying to build, I write all the code I want to make it work.
 Then I go back to review my code, to see what can be condense, what can be a function due to repeated use, and what doesn't make sense.
 I added comments to help explain what each line is doing, and what each function is and is doing.

+## How to Play:
+* Go to this link: https://mhvue.github.io/mastermindGame/
+* You need to get 4 numbers between 0-7
+* Your guess of numbers, needs to be in the correct placement of numbers, too.
+* You will be provided feedback about your guess (rather it's incorrect, correct, or contains correct numbers and/or placements of those numbers)
+* You can view your prevous guesses with the feedback under Your Guesses
+* You have 10 attempts
+* You can use Hint
+* If you feel you need to start over with a new game, click on Reset Game

+## How you can get started
-Click on link: https://github.com/mhvue/mastermindGame.git </code></pre>
+1. Clone this repository<code><pre> https://github.com/mhvue/mastermindGame.git </code></pre>
 2. Open in your code editor the cloned repo (I am using Visual Studio Code (VSC) )
-3. Right click in index.html and find Open in Default Browsser or if on Windows, press ALT + B
+3. Right click in index.html and find _Open in Default Browser_ or if on Windows, press ALT + B
-4. It opens with your locally.
+4. It opens with your local machine.
 5. You are all set!
 Add and change what you will about your version of Mastermind from this.

 ## Extensions